Skip to main content

 Description Semester When Set Percentage Comment

-Written exercise2M50Approximately 1500 word executive summary, consisting of Map/Visualisations and written evaluation & reflection and online computer code
+Written exercise2M50Approximately 1500 word project report, consisting of Map/Visualisations

 Formative Assessments